Pictured: LX.lab, located in Building 6, your one-stop-shop for learning and teaching support.

 First up, sign-up to the Futures e-digest — a weekly e-newsletter run by the LX.lab (that's UTS's Learner Experience Lab).
 The e-digest features news, inspiration, tech tips, and upcoming events specific to the learning and teaching community at UTS.

-- Academic resources and systems: A list of key resources and systems to help you in your day-to-day teaching - be it administrative, teaching, technological or student support — as well as their key contacts should you need help.
+A list of resources and systems to help you in your day-to-day teaching - be it administrative, teaching, technological or student support — plus their key contacts should you need help.

 Tried and trusted tips to get you started.
 This survival guide has been produced with the help of people who have some understanding of what it is like to be in your shoes.